dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 ## Where We Left Off

-In [part 1 of this tutorial](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/), we ended up with a couple modules that got us to this:
+In [part 1 of this tutorial](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/), we ended up with a couple of modules that got us to this:

 ![A screen recording of the board with the player walking around randomly including over Blocks and StaticBlocks and erasing them as they walk over the tiles.](../learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/assets/moving.svg)